SteveRohrlack/CitySimCore/README.md

-When adding or removing a tile to/from the TileLayer that produce or consume ressources (are "RessourceProducing" or "RessourceConsuming"), they will be handled by this actor.
+When adding or removing a tile to/from the TileLayer that produce or consume ressources (are "RessourceProducing" or "RessourceConsuming"), they will be handled by this actor - it updates the internal state regrading electricity in the City object and also updates the Condition of relevant tiles.

 ## Progress

 I'm currently extending the data model for non-map related statistics.
 Also, the "Actor" api is beeing created and tested by implementing actors.

+## Usage

+### installation

+Carthage support is planned

+### instanciation (simple)

+	var cityMap = CityMap(height: 1024, width: 1024)
+    var city = City(map: cityMap, startingBudget: 50000)
+    var simulation = Simulation(city: city)

 ## setup